yeradis/antscript4xmlbeans/README.md

 This ANT script is using:

--ANT-CONTRIB
+*ANT-CONTRIB

--a folder for output called WORKING , this get erased before ever build -a folder for XML Schemas (XSD) called SCHEMAS, folder wich contains .xsd files and .xsdconfig files, .xsconfig files must have same name as the xsd will represent.
+*A folder for output called WORKING , this get erased before ever build

+*A folder for XSDs called SCHEMAS, folder wich contains .xsd files and .xsdconfig files, XSDCONFIG files must have same name as the xsd that will represent.

--finnally will generate a .jar for every .xsd file.
+*Finnally will generate a .jar for every .xsd file.